Cray-HPE/docs-csm/002-CSM-INSTALL.md

         do
         ipmitool -U $username -I lanplus -H $h -E lan set 1 ipsrc dhcp done
+        ```

+        The timing of this change can vary based on the hardware, so if the IP can no longer be reached after running the above command, run these commands.

+        ```
         pit# for h in $( grep mgmt /etc/dnsmasq.d/statics.conf | grep -v m001 | awk -F ',' '{print $2}' )
         do
         ipmitool -U $username -I lanplus -H $h -E lan print 1 | grep Source